 Yara to start operating the world’s first fully emission-free container ship

-The world's first electric and self-propelled container ship – Yara Birkeland – has departed for its maiden voyage in the Oslo fjord, according to the company's release.
+The world's first electric and self-propelled container ship – Yara Birkeland – has departed for its maiden voyage in the Oslo fjord.
+Today, the Norwegian Prime Minister was given a tour by CEO of Yara, Svein Tore Holsether, Kongsberg Group said in a media release.

 “We are proud to be able to showcase the world's first fully electric and self-propelled container ship.
 It will cut 1,000 tonnes of CO2 and replace 40,000 trips by diesel-powered trucks a year, says Svein Tore Holsether, CEO of Yara.